Skip to content

 COMMIT;

-If anything goes wrong, roll back all changes:
+If anything goes wrong:

 BEGIN;